zerneo85/ESP32-Cam-Security-Node/README.md

 As my partner often points out i have a issue with trying to improve everything.
 So if you have any suggestions or improvements i would be very happy to implement them!
 While writing this i realizes i could add a RGB Led and i will try to implement this short term.
 I would be very happy if someone could help with the RCWL-0516 because it is still giving false triggers……

-If you like to help or give suggestions use the form below.

 # Sensors & Components